SOMA: A Novel Sampler for Bayesian Inference from Privatized Data: INTRODUCTION

-We also analyze the convergence rate of SOMA using the coupling method, and establish geometric ergodicity of SOMA for dimension 2.
-Theoretical analysis of the convergence rate of component-wise accept–reject-based Markov chains remains a challenging area~\citep{brown2022lower,qin2022convergence,qin2023spectral}, specially for dimensions higher than 2.
-Since our proof uses a coupling design, we believe that extending it to higher dimensions for a general permutation invariant distribution is challenging and would require stronger assumptions than what we currently use.
-We use numerical experiments to compare SOMA with IMwG up to 100 components (dimension $\approx 400$).
+Imputing data from noisy summary statistics is a foundational problem with broad applications, especially in privacy-preserving data analysis.
+In these applications, the data analysts cannot access the raw data directly, and only the noise-corrupted results from certain summary statistics queries are shared with them.
+By sampling from the conditional distribution of the missing raw data given observed noisy summary statistics, data imputation enables downstream tasks that require individual-level data.
+As the target distributions are multivariate and their densities can be evaluated only up to an unknown normalizing constant, data imputation typically requires Markov Chain Monte Carlo samplers.

+\citet{ju2022data} proposes a data augmentation~\citep{van2001art} strategy to make inference from privatized data.
+The data augmentation MCMC (DAMCMC) strategy has since also been adopted by \citep{guo2024differentially,awan2024statistical} among others.
+DAMCMC consists of an inference step and an imputation step.
+This gives a chain that approximates the joint distribution of confidential data and parameters given observed noisy summary statistics.
+For the imputation step, \citet{ju2022data} propose using the independent Metropolis-Hastings (IMH)~\citep{tierney1994markov,liu1996metropolized,lee2018optimal} sampler for each conditional update within a Gibbs sampler.
+We refer to this strategy as independent-Metropolis-within-Gibbs (IMwG).
+They show that the acceptance probability of IMwG proposed states are lower bounded, and connected to the magnitude of privacy noise.
+This makes IMwG suitable for the problem of interest.
+However, there remains an opportunity to design new sampling algorithms with a provably faster convergence than the IMwG method.

+Our contributions are three folded. \begin{itemize} \item First, we proposes a novel Single-Offer-Multiple-Attempts (SOMA) sampler that exploits a permutation-invariant property of the data imputation distribution.
+To the best of our knowledge, no existing method has exploited this property. \item Second, we investigate the theoretical properties of SOMA and IMwG.
+We show that the acceptance probability of SOMA is larger than that of IMwG.
+For the case of $n = 2$ components, we establish convergence rates of SOMA and IMwG by constructing a Markovian coupling.
+We also prove that SOMA becomes rejection-free as $n \to \infty.$ \item Finally, we apply SOMA to the problems of Bayesian linear regression given privatized data and Bayesian inference from privatized compositional data on American Time Use Survey (ATUS) data. \end{itemize}

-The remainder of this paper is structured as follows: In Section~\ref{sec:motivations}, we give examples of permutation invariant distributions and adapt MwG and IMH samplers to this setting.
+The remainder of this paper is structured as follows: Section~\ref{sec:motivations} defines the data imputation problem, establishes the permutation-invariant property of the target distribution, and reviews the IMwG method and its limitations.
 We present the SOMA algorithm in Section~\ref{sec:soma} and analyze its acceptance probability and convergence rate in Section~\ref{sec:theory}.
-Experimental results are presented in Section~\ref{sec:exp}.

-\section{Problem formulation and challenges}
+Simulation and real data experiments are presented in Section~\ref{sec:exp} \&~\ref{sec:realdata}.
+The appendix contains proofs and additional experiments.

+\section{PROBLEM FORMULATION AND CHALLENGES}